pedrodelgallego/SteamFactory/README.md

 ```javascript
 npm install steam-factory --save-dev
 ```
-Once your node_module will need to require it.
+You will need to instanciate the factory before using it.
 ```javascript
 var Factory = require("steam-factory");
 ```